 Beleaguered CNN didn't do itself any favors recently when host Carol Costello "welcomed" Bill Nye the Science Guy to a segment about fire and climate change:

 If you Google your name, 'Bill Nye,' you're the kooky guy who doesn't know what he's talking about...
 You want to defend yourself?

 His response is gold.

-Fox News president, Roger Ailes, publicly commented how CNN correspondent, Soledad O'Brien is named after the prison in Central California, prompting her to shoot back a response of her own, in tweet form, stating that she's named after the Virgin Mary.
+Fox News president, Roger Ailes, publicly commented on how CNN correspondent, Soledad O'Brien is named after the prison in Central California, prompting her to shoot back a response, in tweet form, stating that she's named after the Virgin Mary.
 At least she's not named after Liz Lemon's favorite chips, Sabor de Soledad.

 CNN correspondent Susan Candiotti has apologized for quoting profane language from a Facebook post Sunday while reporting live from Tulsa on the shooting deaths of three African-American men.
 Just last month, CNN correspondent Drew Griffin used similar language, also without getting bleeped out.
 What say you, CNN?